 To help, we made a list of the 7 best ways to continually promote your referral or loyalty program to achieve your goals.
-You can read more about the 7 effective strategies here, or download the checklist for free to take with you by clicking below:
+You can read more about the 7 effective strategies here.

 BONUS #6 - How will I utilize the data from my referral program?

 While this comes into play after your program has launched, it’s worth preparing for.

 When you launch a referral program, you inevitably learn more about your customers.
 You gain valuable insights into their preferences, shopping habits, and demographics - all of which help you design effective offers for better conversions.

 Like we mentioned above, monitoring your program’s analytics is crucial for gauging progress towards your goals.
 But referral program data can be leveraged to make better decisions about your customers, sales, product, marketing, and company as a whole.

 Use your data to segment your customers, map out an ideal customer journey, and create buyer personas.
 For more guidance, check out the 4 things you should be doing with your referral program data to fuel your customer loyalty efforts.